Vacuum-purified Hawking radiation from evaporating black holes: Lessons from moving mirrors: Partner modes and their energy

 The partner mode is most easily identified by propagating the field mode backwards in time to \( \mathcal{I}_R^- \) (see Fig.~\ref{fig2}).
 There, as shown in Ref.~\cite{Wald:1975} and further discussed in Sec.~\ref{sec:6}, the mode takes the form of a Rindler mode (specifically, a left-Rindler mode propagated to $\mathcal{I}_R^-$).
 This is fortunate, because from the analysis of the Unruh effect~\cite{PhysRevD.14.870}, we know that the partner of a Rindler mode in \( \mathcal{I}_R^- \) is obtained by reflecting the mode across the asymptote of the trajectory \( p(u) = -\kappa^{-1} e^{-\kappa u} \).
 The wave packet obtained by this mirror reflection defines the partner mode.

-Global hyperbolicity ensures that the state of the Hawking mode plus its partner remains pure throughout their evolution.
+The well-posedness of the Cauchy problem ensures that the state of the Hawking mode plus its partner remains pure throughout their evolution.
 Therefore, the time-evolved partner mode must still purify the time-evolved Hawking mode.
 This permits us to locate the support of partner modes in \( \mathcal{I}_R^+ \) (see Fig.~\ref{fig2}).

 In addition to locating the support, we are interested in determining the specific form of the partner when it reaches \( \mathcal{I}_R^+ \).
 This form is determined solely by the mirror’s trajectory at the moment of reflection, since the mode propagates freely both before and after the reflection.
 By modifying the mirror’s late-time trajectory, one can change the shape with which the partner mode arrives at \( \mathcal{I}_R^+ \).
 Importantly, irrespective of the shape the partner mode acquires after reflection, it continues to purify the same Hawking particle.